YouTube video

 Yin Yoga

 Those just beginning a yoga practice are more likely to have tight muscles.
 Starting with yin can help soften your muscles and increase your flexibility.
-This will not only make you feel better, but it will serve you well throughout your yoga journey.
+This gentle practice will not only make you feel better, but it will serve you well throughout your yoga journey.

 Restorative Yoga